sergeresko/ft_libft/xreadme.txt

 There are five macros: PF, TEST, TEST_ITER, ALL_TESTS, and T.

-If you examine "xtests.h" and look at the ouput files, you'll easily figure out what these macros do and how to use them.
+If you examine "xtests.h" and look at the output files, you'll easily figure out what these macros do and how to use them.

 Test names are indicated as the argument of TEST macro or as the first argument of TEST_ITER macro.
 For example, the following two tests do completely the same